wikimedia/mediawiki-selenium/README.md

 Run the tests with `bundle exec cucumber`, this should start Firefox.

 By default the tests run at en.wikipedia.beta.wmflabs.org.
-If you want to run the tests elsewhere, set the `MEDIAWIKI_URL` environment variable.
+If you want to run the tests on another web server, set the `MEDIAWIKI_URL` environment variable.
 For example:

     export MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/wiki/ # Linux/Unix/Mac
     set MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/wiki/ # Windows Command Prompt
     $env:MEDIAWIKI_URL="http://commons.wikimedia.beta.wmflabs.org/wiki/" # Windows PowerShell

+Some tests use the [MediaWiki web API](https://www.mediawiki.org/wiki/API:Main_page) to interact with the web server in addition to driving a browser.
+If you want these tests to run on another web server, you must also set the `MEDIAWIKI_API_URL` environment variable.
+For example:

+    export MEDIAWIKI_URL=http://commons.wikimedia.beta.wmflabs.org/w/api.php # Linux/Unix/Mac

 To run a single test file: